jellyfishsolutions/lynx-admin-ui/README.md

 * `additional_styles`: is used to add additional CSS resources and styles;
 * `additional_scripts`: is used to add additional JS resources and scripts;
 * `body`: the section of the page in which display the main content.

+TODO: other templates and add the parent template set.

 ### Custom types
 It is possible to add custom types in order to support a larger set of fields.